ehharris/ReactJS-Website/team/sprint2.md

     * The trip is always a round trip.
     * Show a map and itinerary for the trip in the file that can be viewed on a phone.

+During the discussion of our plan, we agreed to divide the workload under each epic into tasks that we believed would take under one hour each to complete.
+If we find that one task will take longer than we expected, we will divide the task further.
+Additionally, we will add or adjust tasks as needed while the project progresses.
+We will maintain good communication and regularly check in with each other on our progress regularly.

 ## Metrics